JohnCosta27/RealTimeTradingSystem/log/logbook.md

 Also finished the refresh method for JWTs.
 Basically did the entire Auth system.

 ## 08/11/2022
-I am on a streak!
-4 days with commits everyday, got a nice groove going.
 Connected frontend to backend login and register methods, learn about state management in SolidJs.

 ## 23/11/2022
-This was a pretty big chunk of the backend done.
 I have a shared types library now and RPC communication working between hub and brain and sending back to the client.
 Need to implement the rest of the routes.

 ## 26/11/2022
 There was a bug in the backend code, where some memory was declared in a different thread, and therefore was never updating, fixed it by redeclaring this memory.